benjaminramey/benjaminramey.github.io/_posts/2014-05-21-create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2.markdown

 description: "Create a List Selector Field in a Widget Designer in Sitefinity 6.2"
 ---

-> [9/25/14 update] See Hardy’s comments below for necessary updates to my steps when using Sitefinity 7.1 and up.
+> [9/25/14 update] See Hardy's comments below for necessary updates to my steps when using Sitefinity 7.1 and up.
 Thanks, Hardy!

 #Scenario

 I am designing a fairly simple widget in Sitefinity (version 6.2, but this probably applies to other versions as well) that will display a simple FAQ list.
-The FAQ list has two major parts: 1) a “table of contents” type ordered-list at the top that lists each question and links to the answer further down the page, and 2) the list of questions with the answers below them.
+The FAQ list has two major parts: 1) a "table of contents" type ordered-list at the top that lists each question and links to the answer further down the page, and 2) the list of questions with the answers below them.

 #Approach